duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 (2 rows)
 {% endhighlight %}

 Awesome.
-Now we have a docker image that has our database loaded into it.
+Now we have a docker image that has our database loaded.
 But if we check the log of this container

 {% highlight shell %}
 $ docker container logs test_preloaded_db